highcharts/highcharts/test/readme.md

 # Test runner

-Use `npm test` to run the tests using karma and QUnit.
+Use `gulp test` to run the tests using karma and QUnit.
 All tests in the `samples/unit-tests` directory will run.
 For debugging, it may be convenient to use the [visual test tools](https://github.com/highcharts/highcharts/tree/master/utils).

 Tests will run on _pre-commit_ and will block committing in case of failure.

+#### Features
+- *Testing animation*.
+Animation is by default disabled by `Highcharts.setOptions`.
+  For testing animation, `lolex` is available.
+It emulates animation in sync.
+  Use the utility functions `lolexInstall` before the test and `lolexRunAndUninstall` after (find samples in the test suite).

 #### Troubleshooting
 - All the Highcharts files, including modules and indicators, are loaded in the